How to Start a Self-Hosted Chain

 Block explorers allow you to access transaction history and conduct chain debugging.

-- Option 1: Select an external block explorer to use with your Pinnacle Chain.
+- Option 1: Select an external block explorer to use with your DEVIUM Chain.

-- Option 2: Deploy your own block explorer for your Pinnacle Chain, such as Blockscout.
+- Option 2: Deploy your own block explorer for your DEVIUM Chain, such as Blockscout.

 Send Test Transactions

-As part of testing your Pinnacle Chain, you'll need to send test or example transactions to the new network.
+As part of testing your DEVIUM Chain, you'll need to send test or example transactions to the new network.

 - Test sending L2 transactions to understand how much load your new chain can handle.